WoltLab/docs.woltlab.com/pages/view/view_css.md

 You can access variables with `$myVariable`, variable interpolation (variables inside strings) is accomplished with `#{$myVariable}`.

+#### Linking images

+Images used within a style must be located in the style's image folder.
+To get the folder name within the CSS the SCSS variable `#{$style_image_path}` can be used.
+The value will contain a trailing slash.

 ## Media Breakpoints

 Media breakpoints instruct the browser to apply different CSS depending on the viewport dimensions, e.g. serving a desktop PC a different view than when viewed on a smartphone.